 Please be aware that Whistler Olympic Park closes at 4:30 pm.
 The entry/exit gate will be closed and locked at 4:45 pm.
 At this time, Whistler Olympic Park patrol staff initiates a search for those individuals still remaining in the Park.
 Guests who are late to exit Whistler Olympic Park will not be locked in indefinitely, but will have to wait for Whistler Olympic Park staff to open the gate.

 Please be aware that Whistler Olympic Park closes at 4:30 pm.
 The entry/exit gate will be closed and locked at 5:00 pm.
 At this time, WOP patrol staff initiates a search for those individuals still remaining in the Park.
 Guests who are late to exit WOP will not be locked in indefinitely, but will have to wait for WOP staff to open the gate.

 Those entering the park must purchase a trail pass at the ticket booth as they enter.
 For those people who will not be using the trails, you may request a Day Lodge pass, whereby you receive access to the Day Lodge and Restaurant.

-There is no entrance fee to access the Whistler Olympic Park during the summer season (June 9 to September 18).
-It is best to drive directly to the Day Lodge and access the Visitor Centre, where one of our guest service hosts will provide you with a site map and more information about our interpretive tours.
+There is a $10 entrance fee to access the Whistler Olympic Park during the summer season (May 24 to September 29).
+It is best to drive directly to the Biathlon Stadium where one of our Sport and Recreation hosts can provide you with more information about our venue.

 Brandywine Restaurant, located in the Day Lodge, is open 7 days a week from 8:30am to 4:00 pm.
 Stop by the restaurant for a hearty lunch or morning coffee and granola.